rahulshankariyer/PortolioProject/README.md

 <a href = "https://drive.google.com/drive/u/1/folders/1omvJKv7-dhtRXLOzdkoWOoOuNUG3nXsA"> HYBRID K-NEAREST NEIGHBOUR AND DISCRIMINANT ANALYSIS FOR PREDICTING MEDICAL DIAGNOSIS IN DECISION SUPPORT SYSTEM </a>

-# Analysis of Accident Victims Evaluation by Four Different Hospitals
+## V. Analysis of Accident Victims Evaluation by Four Different Hospitals

 ## Table of Contents